w3f/polkadot-wiki/docs/learn/learn-staking.md

 ## Why I am not receiving rewards?

 Nominating on {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} is not a set-and-forget action.
-Nominators need to monitor their nominations and make sure they are eligible to rewards, otherwise they would risk their funds to keep the chain secure, with no benefit.
+Nominators need to monitor their nominations and make sure they are eligible to receiving rewards, otherwise they would risk their funds to keep the chain secure, with no benefit.
 If you are bonding a lot more than the Minimum Active Bond you do not have to worry about receiving rewards, unless your nominations are all waiting or your active validator has 100% commission.
 However, if you bond funds close to the Minimum Active Bond you might not be able to receive rewards all the time, and in some cases you might not be able to receive rewards at all.
-Here below you can see a summary table to you can use as a guide to troubleshoot why you might not be able to receive staking rewards.
+Here below you can see a summary table that you can use as a guide to troubleshoot why you might not be able to receive staking rewards.

 |       Nomination Status        |                                                                                                        What's happening                                                                                                         |                                                                                                                              Causes                                                                                                                              |                                                                                                                 What to do                                                                                                                  |
 | :----------------------------: | :-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |